 Colon Cancer Survivor Mono Coyle seemed too young for cancer, but her symptoms were troubling.
 Treated for colon cancer once, she came to SCCA when her cancer recurred.
 She has been cancer-free ever since.

-Sacrcoma Survivor, AML Survivor, BMT Recipient Diagnosed at 34 with osteogenic sarcoma, and then with acute myeloid leukemia, Ben Doherty has achieved miracle status and is in remission from all cancers after receiving chemotherapy and a bone marrow transplant.
+Sarcoma Survivor, AML Survivor, BMT Recipient Diagnosed at 34 with osteogenic sarcoma and then with acute myeloid leukemia, Ben Doherty is in remission from both cancers after receiving chemotherapy and a bone marrow transplant.

 Jane Van Voorst was diagnosed with ovarian cancer at age 54.
 With stage IIIC disease and a 10 percent chance of being alive in five years, Jane had surgery and chemotherapy at SCCA in 2007.
 She has been in remission ever since.

 Breast Cancer Survivor Rosanne Gialanella had a breast cancer recurrence five years after her first diagnosis.
 Treated with surgery, chemotherapy, and radiation at Seattle Cancer Care Alliance, she was inspired to conquer her disease by the music of Bruce Springsteen.

 Diagnosed in 2005 with chronic phase CML, Ron Robbecke came to SCCA for treatment that normalized his blood counts within two months.

 Esophageal Cancer Survivor